parse-community/docs/_includes/android/objects.md

 }
 ```

-That's it. `ParseObject` will parcel its internal state, along with unsaved childs and dirty changes.
+That's it. `ParseObject` will parcel its internal state, along with unsaved children and dirty changes.
 There are, however, a few things to be aware of when parceling objects that have ongoing operations, like save or delete.
 The SDK behavior differs depending on whether you have enabled the Local Datastore.

 ### Parceling with Local Datastore enabled